UKHomeOffice/callisto-docs/blueprints/topic-creation.md

 ### When to partition a topic
 Partitioning is Kafka's way of achieving higher throughout.
 If a single consumer is creating a bottleneck then it might be worth considering partitioning a topic and adding a consumer group that holds multiple consumers.

+At this time it is considered likely hat, in addition to the primary partition key, for example OwnerId as prefix of TenantId would be included.

 Does the data need to be consumed in some sort of order.
 If not then consider using the uncorrelated/random partitioning strategy (**TODO** link).

 If it does need to be ordered then the partition design needs to be carefully considered.
 In particular bear the following in mind -